Physics and computation: An insight from non-Hermitian quantum computing: Abstract

 \section{Abstract}

-We elucidate the profound connection between physics and computation by proposing and examining the model of non-Hermitian quantum computer (NQC).
-In addition to conventional quantum gates such as the Hadamard gate, phase gate, and CNOT gate, this computing model incorporates a non-unitary quantum gate \(G\).
-We show that NQC is extraordinarily powerful, not only capable of solving all NP problems but also all problems within the complexity class \(\text{P}^{\sharp\text{P}}\) in polynomial time.
-We investigate two physical schemes for implementing the non-unitary gate \(G\) and find that the remarkable computational power of NQC originates from the exponentially large amount of physical resources required in these implementations.
+We elucidate the profound connection between physics and computation by proposing and examining the model of the non-Hermitian quantum computer (NQC).
+In addition to conventional quantum gates such as the Hadamard, phase, and CNOT gates, this model incorporates a non-unitary quantum gate $G$.
+We show that NQC is extraordinarily powerful, capable of solving not only all NP problems but also all problems within the complexity class $\text{P}^{\sharp\text{P}}$ in polynomial time.
+We investigate two physical schemes for implementing the non-unitary gate $G$ and find that the remarkable computational power of NQC originates from the exponentially large physical resources required.